raspberrypilearning/astro-pi-guide/sensors/temperature.md

   print(temp)
   ```

+Your code takes one measurement and then exits.

+## Monitoring the temperature

 1. It would be good to monitor the temperature as it changes, so let's put our code into a `while` loop and run it again.

   ```python